 Australian Accounting Standards set out accounting policies that the Australian Accounting Standards Board has concluded would result in financial statements containing relevant and reliable information about transactions, events and conditions to which they apply.
-Compliance with Australian Accounting Standards ensures that the financial statements and notes also comply with International Financial Reporting Standards as issued by the IASB.
-Material accounting policies adopted in the preparation of these financial statements are presented below.
+Significant accounting policies adopted in the preparation of these financial statements are presented below.
 They have been consistently applied unless otherwise stated.